ScatterdBrain/SuperLite-2000-Table-Hanafuda-PS2-English-Translation-Patch/patch/readme.txt

 Patch file was created with Delta Patcher 3.1.5 and was tested with MD5: 4c0c84f0314c37af9d272f23c355d064 copy of the game.

+For 1.1 you will need to download both z01 and zip files into the same folder as it is a split archive.

 Don't forget to make a backup of your game before patching!

 If you experience any issues with the patch or notice any mistakes you can create an issue on GitHub